repoze/repoze.catalog/docs/overview.rst

 Out of the box, ``repoze.catalog`` supports five index types: field indexes, keyword indexes, text indexes, facet indexes, and path indexes.
 Field indexes are meant to index single discrete values.
 Keys are stored in order, allowing for the full suite of range and comparison operators to be used.
+IntField indexes are like FieldIndexes but are optimized for storing only integers.
 Keyword indexes index sequences of values which can be queried for any of the values in each sequence indexed.
 Text indexes index text using the ``zope.index.text`` index type, and can be queried with arbitrary textual terms.
 Text indexes can use various splitting and normalizing strategies to collapse indexed texts for better querying.
 Facet indexes are much like